babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 Moving forward with v7, we've decided it's best to stop publishing the Stage presets in Babel (e.g. `@babel/preset-stage-0`).

-We didn't make this decision lightly and wanted bring show some context regarding TC39, new proposals, and Babel.
+We didn't make this decision lightly and wanted to show the context behind the interplay between TC39, Babel, and the community.

 <!--truncate-->